 Etsy is a venue made up of independent sellers who run their own shops.
 This means that each seller is responsible for their own policies regarding refunds, exchanges, and returns.
 Individual policies will vary from shop to shop.

-As a seller on Etsy, you’re expected to clearly state your policies regarding returns and refunds in your shop policies.
+As a seller on Etsy, you’re expected to clearly state your policies regarding returns and exchanges in your listings.
 This includes:

 - Whether or not you accept returns